Stellar Asset Management Ltd - Form 8.3 - Curtis Banks Group Plc

 |Buy

-NB: The additional change of 59 shares, since our last disclosure on 4thJanuary 2023, is due to a transfer out of a discretionary holding.
+NB: The additional change of 39 shares, since our last disclosure on 5thJanuary 2023, is due to a transfer out of a discretionary holding.

 (b) Cash-settled derivative transactions